What You Should Know About Financial Powers of Attorney

 1. What is a Financial Power of Attorney?

 A Financial Power of Attorney is a personal legal document that nominates someone (the “agent”) to manage financial affairs on behalf of the person signing the document (the “principal”).
-The document is usually drafted to become effective upon the mental incapacity of the principal.
+The document may be drafted to be effective immediately, but is usually not used unless the principal becomes incapacitated.

-By signing a Financial Power of Attorney, the principal intends to eliminate the need for court involvement in the event the principal becomes incapacitated.
-For example, a bank in Arizona, may lock the account of an incapacitated person unless a court-appointed conservator is approved to manage the account.
-However, the bank may also give control of the account to an agent named in a valid Financial Power of Attorney.
+By signing a Financial Power of Attorney the principal intends to eliminate the need for court involvement in the event the principal becomes incapacitated.
+For example, a bank in Arizona, may lock the account of an incapacitated person until a court-appointed conservator is approved to manage the account.
+However, the same bank has discretion under Arizona law to give control of the account to an agent named in a valid Financial Power of Attorney.

 Without a valid Financial Power of Attorney, it may be difficult for an incapacitated person’s caregivers to provide financial and medical support until someone is appointed by the local court as conservator.
-This process – referred to as a conservatorship proceeding – is expensive, time-consuming, and public.
-An attorney must be appointed to represent the incapacitated person (the “ward”) throughout the process.
+This process – referred to as a conservatorship proceeding – is expensive, time-consuming, and open to the general public (Think: Brittany Spears).
+A lawyer must be appointed to represent the incapacitated person (the “ward”) throughout the process.
 The court will order investigations to determine whether the ward is incapacitated and whether the applicant is qualified to serve as conservator.

 No. A separate Health Care Power of Attorney should be used to nominate an agent for health decisions on the principal’s behalf.